pipiscrew/timeline/health/ions.md

 If there is a metallic smell lingering in the room with a purifier on, that might be ozone.

 Air purifier with window open ?
 > It's a waste - similar to keep your windows wide open while your airconditioner or heating system is running.
 Or keeping your fridge door wide open.
-Basically the constant draft of air will bring the 'unpurified' air back into your room at a faster rate then the unit purifing the air.
-Ideally the room should be closed so that it can work effectively
+Basically the constant draft of air will bring the 'unpurified' air back into your room at a faster rate then the unit purifying the air.
+Ideally the room should be closed so that it can work effectively.
+> Of course the air should be recycled 1-2 times / day, when cooking always open the window!!

 How long can you run an air purifier before [changing](https://qr.ae/pG1VIJ) the filter?